Alexander Berkman: Early years

-Berkman was born Ovsei Osipovich Berkman in the Lithuanian city of Vilnius (then called Vilna, and part of the Vilna Governorate in the Russian Empire).
+Berkman was born Ovsei Osipovich Berkman in Vilna, Vilna Governorate, Russian Empire (now Vilnius, Lithuania).
 He was the youngest of four children born into a well-off Lithuanian Jewish family.
 Berkman's father, Osip Berkman, was a successful leather merchant, and his mother, Yetta Berkman (née Natanson), came from a prosperous family.

 In 1877, Osip Berkman was granted the right, as a successful businessman, to move from the Pale of Settlement to which Jews were generally restricted in the Russian Empire.
 The family moved to Saint Petersburg, a city previously off-limits to Jews.
 There, Ovsei adopted the more Russian name Alexander; he was known among family and friends as Sasha, a diminutive for Alexander.
 The Berkmans lived comfortably, with servants and a summer house.
 Berkman attended the gymnasium, where he received a classical education with the youth of Saint Petersburg's elite.

 As a youth, Berkman was influenced by the growing radicalism that was spreading among workers in the Russian capital.
 A wave of political assassinations culminated in a bomb blast that killed Tsar Alexander II in 1881.
-While his parents worried—correctly, as it turned out—that the tsar's death might result in repression of the Jews and other minorities, Berkman became intrigued by the radical ideas of the day, including populism and nihilism.
+While his parents worried—correctly, as it turned out—that the tsar's death might result in the further repression of the Jews and other minorities, Berkman became intrigued by the radical ideas of the day, including populism and nihilism.
 He became very upset when his favorite uncle, his mother's brother Mark Natanson, was sentenced to death for revolutionary activities.